Dev-MahmoudAbdelaal/Banking-Management-System/ReadMe.md

 3. **Creating an Account**: Upon running the program, follow the prompts to create a new account by entering your name.
 4. **Performing Operations**: After creating an account, you can choose from the available operations (deposit, withdraw, or check balance) by selecting the corresponding option.

-## Contributions

-Contributions to the project are welcome!
-If you have any suggestions, find bugs, or want to add new features, please open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need support, feel free to contact us at [your-email@example.com].